worthyworm/ToDo/README.md

 # ToDo
-simple todo app written on python still wip
+a simple todo app written on python
-# Will be added soon
-Non CLI UI, Flask webapp, Mobile app